-- The image should be well-exposed, avoiding the dark "toe" and light "shoulder" response regions. - 2.
-Linearize the image by applying the inverse of the encoding gamma curve. - 3.
-Find the center of the transition between the light and dark regions for each horizontal scan line, $y_l(x)$. - 4.
-Fit a polynomial curve to the center locations. - 5.
-Add each appropriately shifted scan line to one of four bins, depending on the location of the curve relative to the scan line.
-[The improvement described
+- The image should be well-exposed. avoiding the dark "toe" and light "shoulder" response regions. - Linearize the image by applying the inverse of the encoding gamma curve. - Find the center of the transition between the light and dark regions for each horizontal scan line, $y_l(x)$. - Fit a polynomial curve to the center locations. - Add each appropriately shifted scan line to one of four bins, depending on the location of the

-- below interpolates each scan line, increasing the pixel count from N to 2N-1.1 - 6.
+- curve relative to the scan line.
+[We also tried a method, described below, that interpolates each scan line.] - 6.
 Combine the mean signal in each bin to obtain the $4 \times$ oversampled averaged edge for L scan lines, $\mu_s(x)$, illustrated in the upper plot of Figure 7.